mrf345/uniqueness/README.md

 ```

 ## How to:
 Typically the script will start by hiding all elements except the first one.
 To change that we can use the option start_with and give it the index number that we want it to start from instead.
-An other option is to use local_url option which will allow you start from the index number passed to the url with hash tag and 'unique' like such: `http://localhost/#unique2`.
+An other option is to use local_url option which will allow you start from the index number passed to the URL with hash tag and 'unique' like such: `http://localhost/#unique2`.
 2 is the index we want to start with.
 And don't forget to pass local_url: 'true' in options, for this to work.

 ## Useful functions :
 To use any of the following functions, you have to get an instance of the constructor, which we did in the Setup section : </br>
-` var monitor = uniqueness()` </br>
+` const monitor = uniqueness()` </br>
 ` monitor.following_functions()`

 ##### - Monitor elements: